Bettino Craxi: Secretary of the PSI

 In 1978 Craxi decided to change the party logo.
 He chose a red carnation to represent the new course of the party, in honour of the Carnation Revolution in Portugal.
 The party shrank the size of the old hammer and sickle in the lower part of the symbol.
 It was eventually eliminated altogether in 1985.

 In July 1978, following the resignation of President Giovanni Leone, after a lengthy parliamentary battle, Craxi was able to bring together a large number of votes, electing Sandro Pertini, as new President; Pertini was the first Socialist to hold this position.
 Pertini was also supported by the Communists, which considered the old Socialist partisan not conducive to the "new course" of Craxi.

-Craxi, on the one hand explicitly distanced himself from Leninism referring to forms of authoritarian socialism, and on the other he showed supports to the civil society movements and to the battles for civil rights, mainly proposed by the Radical Party, he oversaw its image through the media.
+Craxi, on the one hand explicitly distanced himself from Leninism referring to forms of authoritarian socialism, and on the other he showed support to the civil society movements and to the battles for civil rights, mainly proposed by the Radical Party, he oversaw its image through the media.

-As leader of PSI, he tried to undermine the Communist Party, which until then had been continuously increasing its votes in elections, and to consolidate the PSI as a modern, strongly pro-European reformist social-democratic party, with deep roots in the democratic left-wing.
+As the leader of PSI, he tried to undermine the Communist Party, which until then had been continuously increasing its votes in elections, and to consolidate the PSI as a modern, strongly pro-European reformist social-democratic party, with deep roots in the democratic left-wing.
 This strategy called for ending most of the party's historical traditions as a working-class trade union based party and attempting to gain new support among white-collar and public sector employees.
 At the same time, the PSI increased its presence in the big state-owned enterprises, and became heavily involved in corruption and illegal party funding which would eventually result in the Mani pulite investigations.

 Even if the PSI never became a serious electoral challenger either to the PCI or the Christian Democrats, its pivotal position in the political arena allowed it to claim the post of Prime Minister for Craxi after the 1983 general election.
 The electoral support for the Christian Democrats was significantly weakened, leaving it with 32.9% of the vote, compared to the 38.3% it gained in 1979.
-The PSI, that had obtained only 11%, threatened to leave the parliamentary majority unless Craxi was made Prime Minister.
+The PSI, which had obtained only 11%, threatened to leave the parliamentary majority unless Craxi was made Prime Minister.
 The Christian Democrats accepted this compromise to avoid a new election.
-Craxi became the first Socialist in the history of the Italian Republic to be appointed Prime Minister.
+Craxi became the first Socialist in the history of the Italian Republic to be appointed Prime Minister, and the third member of a social democratic party in the history of unified Italy to hold the post.